winitzki/scall/tutorial/programming_dhall.md

     in freePT.eval u pTu freeU
 ```

-The monad property of `FreeP` is helpful for formulating the laws of a $P$-typeclass in the language of category theory.
+The monad property of `FreeP` is mainly helpful for formulating the laws of a $P$-typeclass in the language of category theory.
-In that language, the typeclass evidence (a value of type `P t → t`) corresponds to `t` being a $P$-functor algebra.
+In that language, the typeclass evidence (a value of type `P t → t`) corresponds to `t` being a functor algebra of the functor $P$.
-The typeclass laws  turn out to be equivalent to `t` being a monad algebra (of the monad `FreeP`).
+The typeclass laws  turn out to be equivalent to `t` being a monad algebra of the monad `FreeP`.
-So, a $P$-typeclass with laws is described as a set of $P$-functor algebras that are at the same time $F$-monad algebras, with suitable choices of $P$ and $F$.
+So, a $P$-typeclass with laws is described as a set of all $P$-functor algebras that are at the same time $F$-monad algebras, with suitable choices of $P$ and $F$.
 Details are worked out in Chapter 13 of "The Science of Functional Programming".
-This book focuses on code rather than on proofs of laws or category theory.
+This book focuses on code rather than on proofs of laws or the description of typeclasses via category theory.

 It is not known how to construct a free $P$-typeclass in general for arbitrary $P$ and arbitrary required typeclass laws.
 In the following subsections, we will write down the definitions of some free typeclasses that have been discovered.

-When a $P$-typeclass has no laws, the free $P$-typeclass constructor _can_ be formulated in general for arbitrary $P$ and turns out to be just the free monad on $P$.
+When a $P$-typeclass has no laws, the free $P$-typeclass constructor _can_ be formulated in general for arbitrary $P$.
+It   turns out to be just the free monad on $P$.
 This $P$-typeclass instance corresponds to a data structure that stores unevaluated expression trees with operations of the typeclass.
-Unevaluated expression trees have the right shape for all the typeclass operations but will not satisfy any typeclass laws.
+Unevaluated expression trees have the right shape for all the typeclass operations but do not satisfy any  extra laws.

-TODO: give a simple example with a DSL having 2 operations?

 Here is an implementation of `FreePTypeclass` via `FreeMonad` that works for an arbitrary $P$-typeclass _without_ laws: